Saved Schools

 Morgan Oliver School

-Morgan Oliver School, nominated by Center on Reinventing Public Education, is a elementary/middle school in Atlanta, Georgia that describes itself as a independent (private) school serving learners from a primarily urban/suburban area.
+Morgan Oliver School, nominated by Center on Reinventing Public Education, is an elementary/middle school in Atlanta, Georgia, that describes itself as an independent (private) school serving learners from a primarily urban/suburban area.

 Location Atlanta, Georgia